-Mould might be the culprit of your fatigue, headaches, rhinitis, asthma or worse.
+Mould could be the cause of your fatigue, headaches, rhinitis, sinusitis, asthma or neurological problems

-After months of wet weather, mould related health issues are emerging.
+After a bout of wet weather, mould related health issues can emerge, but it takes time to connect your health problems with where you spend most of your time; at home and work.
 If your sinus and allergy symptoms disappear when you are away from home for a few days, and return when you come back, you have probably pinpointed the cause of your ‘allergies’.
+Likewise with your workplace.

-You feel sick, go to your doctor, have a round of tests, nothing is revealed and yet you still feel sick.
+If you feel sick, go to your doctor, have a round of tests, nothing is revealed and yet you still feel sick, moulds could be the culprit.
 Mould can be responsible for whole families suffering from sinusitis, allergic symptoms, unexplained and repeated ‘flu.
-Moulds produce compounds called mycotoxins, which exposed to over time, can cause serious illness.
+It gives off compounds called mycotoxins, which when exposed to over time, can cause serious illness.
 Dr Ailsa Hocking, of CSIRO Food and Nutritional Sciences, says “Mould resides in most places and we really do need to know if we need to avoid it in our food and homes to stay healthy.
 A lot of these compounds are carcinogenic.”

 Moulds grow and produce spores on wallpaper, carpet, under the floorboards, in heating and air-conditioning systems, which become airborne after drying out or disturbed.